What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 Now that we’ve discussed what team building is and why you should invest in it, we’d like to talk about why you should trust your San Francisco team building to us.

-We have two amazing locations perfect for team building events in the Bay Area, plus we’re happy to come to you – or get creative looking for the perfect venue!
+We have several amazing locations perfect for team building events in the Bay Area, plus we’re happy to come to you – or get creative looking for the perfect venue!

 San Francisco’s Attic – Team Building at the de Young Museum of Fine Arts